christiandesantis/fs-routes-next/README.md

 # fs-routes-next

-A modular, enhanced file-based routing library for React Router 7+ with support for nested directories, automatic layout inheritance, and layout overrides at any nesting level.
+Enhanced file-based routing library for React Router 7+ with support for nested directories, automatic layout inheritance, and layout overrides at any nesting level.

 ## Features